pivotal/docs-tap/api-portal/install-api-portal.md

 Before installing API portal:

 - Complete all prerequisites to install Tanzu Application Platform.
-For more information, see [Installing the Tanzu CLI](../install-general.md).
+For more information, see [Prerequisites](../prerequisites.md).

 ## <a id='install-api-portal'></a> Install API portal